dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_reset.rst

   idrac_user (True, str, None)
     iDRAC username.

-    If the username is not provided, then the environment variable \ :literal:`IDRAC\_USERNAME`\  is used.
+    If the username is not provided, then the environment variable \ :envvar:`IDRAC\_USERNAME`\  is used.

     Example: export IDRAC\_USERNAME=username